petri2212/Group_28/README.md

 Also inside the "gui" package there are two custom exceptions designed for the MVC pattern specifically.

 For the collection and generics usage the Matrix class, inside the "utils" package, can sum the both.
-The class has been designed to be used in any typeof program where a matrix is needed.
-For this reason the type of items contained inside the matrix is generic while the items themself are collected inside a Hashmap.
+The class has been designed to be used in any program where a matrix is needed.
+For this reason the type of items contained inside the matrix is generic and the items are collected inside a Hashmap.

 A lot of classes define their constants like the MyShelfie class that declare the maximum number of players and the minimum number of players, or simply the release version.
 The Board class and the Bookshelf class, beeing matrixes, declare the numer of rows and columns.